o19s/solr-tmdb/.testing/README.md

 #### Newman

-These tests check that version change in Elasticsearch don't damage TLRE examples.
+These tests check that version changes in Solr don't damage TLRE examples.

 [Newman](https://github.com/postmanlabs/newman) is the command line tool for managing Postman collections.
 All examples from the class, beyond just the links to Splainer, are included in the collection `../es-postman-collection.json`